paperclip-ui/legacy-paperclip/README.md

 -----

 Paperclip is DSL that provides a hybrid approach to building UIs that allows you to design & code in parallel.
 It focuses _purely_ on the visual aspect of your app - just HTML, CSS, and primitive components, and compile directly into React code (more targets to come).
-No runtime needed.
+No runtime. 🙌

 Here's a demo if Paperclip in action: